Diving in Tubbataha Reef, Philippines - Bluewater Dive Travel

 Marine Life in Tubbataha Reef

 On a liveaboard to Tubbataha, divers are blown away by the never-ending display of multi-colored reef fish, lobsters, stingrays, and turtles on every reef.
-At deeper spots on the northern side of North Atoll, numerous shark species can be seen, including frequent encounters with white tips, black tips, and grey reef sharks, as well as possible sightings silky and guitar sharks.
+At deeper spots on the northern side of North Atoll, numerous shark species can be seen, including frequent encounters with white tips, black tips, and grey reef sharks, as well as possible sightings of silky and guitar sharks.
 The southern side of North Atoll is a hotspot for large pelagics such as giant trevally, tuna, and barracuda, alongside manta rays and turtles.
 South Atoll is a great hammerhead site, while wrecks on both atolls are fantastic for macro species such as pygmy seahorses, nudibranchs, and tiny crustaceans.
 The northwestern Jessie Beazley Reef is another area to see hammerhead sharks and other shark species.
 The fast currents also support huge branching hard corals and all the associated marine life.

 Read all about how the reefs in Tubbataha have stayed in pristine condition for such a long time.